Asylibyte/Wardrobe/README.md

 - Automatic tag printing with barcode upon adding item to database
 - Short "Tutorial" explaining how to use the app properly
 - Polish to UX / frontend aesthetics

-- Backend updates to database logic
+### Patch Notes:
+v1.0.1
+- Updated Intake page to add clothes using a dropdown menu instead of manually typing in each value

-*README current as of 13 November, 2025*
+*README current as of 01.12.2025*